Skip navigation

 Symptoms vary from person to person.
 Some people may have simple staring spells.
 Others have violent shaking and loss of alertness (convulsion).
 The type of seizure depends on the part of the brain that is affected.

-Most of the time, the seizure is similar to the one before it.
+Most of the time, for people with epilepsy, their seizures are similar to ones before it.
 Some people with epilepsy have a strange sensation before each seizure.
 Sensations may be tingling, smelling an odor that is not actually there, or emotional changes.
 This is called an aura.

 Your health care provider can tell you more about the specific type of seizure you may have: